 This period is known as the Two-Week Wait and can be the most emotionally challenging stage of your entire treatment.
 We’ve written a blog post on how to get through this here.

 Preparing for embryo transfer can feel like both the culmination and the beginning of your fertility journey.
 Understandably, many people want to know what else they can do to improve their chances of success.
-While there are no guaranteed outcomes, the best approach is to take it easy, avoid high-impact activities, and prioritise your emotional wellbeing.
+While there are no guaranteed outcomes, the best approach is to take it easy, avoid high-impact activities, consider your diet and lifestyle, and prioritise your emotional wellbeing.

 Distraction can be helpful during The Two-Week Wait.
 Plan gentle, comforting activities that bring you peace, and try to resist the urge to test too early or analyse every symptom.

-Whether you’re researching how to prepare your body for embryo transfer naturally or looking specifically at how to prepare for frozen embryo transfer, the message remains the same: trust your body, trust your treatment plan, and lean on your support network.
+Whether you’re researching how to prepare your body for embryo transfer naturally or looking specifically at frozen embryo transfer timelines, the message remains the same: trust your body, trust your treatment plan, and lean on your support network.

 At The Evewell, we combine clinical expertise with compassionate care.
 We’re here to support you every step of the way, physically, emotionally, and medically.